 Our District Plan contains rules which were written ten years ago to manage development and reflect community values.
 It’s time now to check in to see whether any of these rules need to be updated.
 We want to know what’s important to the community now and in the future.
 See also the 'How can I get involved' section.

-Take a look at the Operative District Plan here.
+Take a look at the Proposed District Plan here.

 A District Plan impacts almost everything you do across our district, and how you do it.
 It sets out: